mcinteerj/rdbms-mdb-migration-workshop/guides/medium/charts/README.md

 > <img src="./images/charts-9.png" height="300">
 >
 You are now ready to make the vizualisation of your aggregations.

-**Hint: Charts can and is really close to the aggregation to produce the visualization.**
+**Hint: Charts can and is really close to the aggregation framework to produce the visualization.**